influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 {{% tab-content %}}

-Select one of the following replication factors to see the recommended cluster configuration:
+Select one of the following replication factors to see the recommended cluster configuration for 10,000 series:
 {{%expand "> Replication factor, 2" %}}

 | Nodes x Core | Writes per second | Queries per second | Queries + Writes per second |